inspec/inspec-aws/README.md

 Summary:     0 errors, 1 warnings
 ```

-Conversely run using within a docker container, using the make file:
+Conversely, run using within a docker container, using the make file:

 To run unit tests and linting: